gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 - _Functions_ should do one thing and all statements should have the same level of abstraction
 - _pure functions_ without side-effects should be preferred
-- Functions should comply to the _Command-Query Separation_ pattern.
-On the one hand functions returning something should have no side effects, on the other hand functions returning nothing have side effects
+- Functions should comply to the _Command-Query Separation_ pattern
 - Keep your code _DRY_
 - Don't comment code, delete it - there is version control
-- Try to have good _boundaries_ in your codebase.
+- Good _boundaries_ are important.
 Don't depend too much on 3rd party libs, hide them behind interfaces.
 This will keep your code testable
 - Good _Data Abstractions_ enabled by encapsulation/information hiding will
-  preserve class invariants and will guarantee convenient and comprehensible class APIs.
+  preserve class invariants and will guarantee error-resistant and comprehensible APIs.

 These practices are timeless for all programmers - new and old.
 I keep finding myself giving these tips over and over to team members in pair programming